Comparison of methods for computing the exchange energy in laterally coupled quantum dots: Abstract

 \section{Abstract}

 We calculate the exchange energy in two dimensional laterally coupled quantum dots using Heitler-London, Hund-Mullikan and variational methods.
 We assess the quality of these approximations in zero and finite magnetic fields comparing against numerically exact results.
-We find that over the much simpler Heitler-London method surprisingly, the Hund-Mullikan method does not offer any significant improvement, whether at large or small interdot distances.
-Contrary to that, our variational ansatz proves substantially better in a single dot at finite magnetic field, all approximate methods fail.
+We find that surprisingly, the Hund-Mullikan method does not offer any significant improvement over the much simpler Heitler-London method, whether at large or small interdot distances.
+Contrary to that, our variational ansatz proves substantially better.
+In a single dot at finite magnetic field, all approximate methods fail.
 This reflects the qualitative change of the single electron ground state from non-degenerate (harmonic oscillator) to highly degenerate (Landau level).
 However, we find that the magnetically induced failure does not occur in the most important, double-dot, regime.